kf000/Wordle-Solver/README.md

 _The color convention is g for green, y for yellow and x for grey._

 Please note that the code will take a long time (potentially hours) to run on empty attempts and colors lists.
 That being said, doing so, will provide you the optimal opening word of any Wordle grid.
+Attached, you will find an XL file with the ranking of each potential wordle opening word (100% being the best ranking).

 I would recommend you to run the code only after playing (and inputting) your opening word.